 October, April, February

 This postgraduate diploma will suit anyone with appropriate entry qualifications who has a passion for the arts and humanities and is looking for an intellectual challenge.
-At present our postgraduate diploma includes subject lines in English, history and philosophy.
+At present our postgraduate diploma includes subject lines in English and history.

 You will need a computer with internet access to study for this qualification.
 For most OU qualifications a Microsoft Windows (new since 2007), Apple Mac (OS X 10.6 or later) or Linux computer should be adequate.
 However, some qualifications require more specific IT equipment, in which case you will need additional software to use an Apple Mac or Linux computer.
 A detailed technical specification for your modules will be made available when you register.
 Please note, technical specifications do change over time to match computer developments and the way we teach.